MumboDiscord/spooncraft-docs/mods.markdown

 Mods designed to improve the speed of launching the game are also of course okay, for example [LazyDFU](https://github.com/astei/lazydfu/releases).

 ### Cosmetic mods
-Mods that are only designed to change the look of the game and do not affect anything else are also fine, for example [Slight GUI Modifications](https://www.curseforge.com/minecraft/mc-mods/slight-gui-modifications), [Chat Heads](https://www.curseforge.com/minecraft/mc-mods/chat-heads) and [Blur](https://www.curseforge.com/minecraft/mc-mods/blur-fabric).
+Mods that are only designed to change the look of the game and do not affect anything else are fine, for example [Slight GUI Modifications](https://www.curseforge.com/minecraft/mc-mods/slight-gui-modifications), [Chat Heads](https://www.curseforge.com/minecraft/mc-mods/chat-heads) and [Blur](https://www.curseforge.com/minecraft/mc-mods/blur-fabric).

 This also includes mods that show you information already available elsewhere, such as [MiniHUD](https://www.curseforge.com/minecraft/mc-mods/minihud), which is a customisable display showing the same information visible by pressing F3 in vanilla.

+Shader mods such as [OptiFine](https://optifine.net/home) and [Iris](https://irisshaders.net/) are also allowed.

 ### Minimaps
 Minimaps such as [Voxelmap](https://www.curseforge.com/minecraft/mc-mods/voxelmap) are allowed, considering that an online map is available to all players anyway.